ThanhSan97/Image-colorization-using-GAN_UNET/README.md

 - Dataset: https://drive.google.com/drive/folders/1R1cceF-7gmaeG20WTvy2ima-oCptnNbD?usp=drive_link

 *Regarding the important files in the project:
-static: Location for storing input and output images on the website.
++ static: Location for storing input and output images on the website.
+Images result are stored in static/generated folder
-template: Builds the basic interface. app.py: Uses the Flask library to embed the model into the web
++ template: Builds the basic interface.
++ app.py: Uses the Flask library to embed the model into the web

 II.
 Step to Clone the GitHub repository and run the project